Ethylene Oxide (EtO) Analyzer

 Ethylene Oxide?

-Why monitor EtO at the fenceline?
+Why monitor EtO Inside the Plant and at the plant's Fenceline?

 How is Ethylene Oxide currently measured?